antoniovalentini/dotnet-samples/src/HowToDapper/README.md

 }
 ```

-If you use docker, just run the following command in a shell/prompt:
+If you use docker, just run the following command in a shell/prompt to spin a PostgreSQL instance:

 ```shell
 $ docker run -d -p 5432:5432 postgres